audienceproject/sbt-to-maven-central/README.md

 # Publish an SBT project to Maven Central

+This step simplifies the cumbersome process of publishing an SBT based artefact to Maven Central.
+You will need to be using SBT version 0.13 and up for this to work.
+Also you must have completed all the required steps that are a prerequisite to publishing to Maven Central.

 * **user**: The username that was used when registering [Initial Setup](http://central.sonatype.org/pages/ossrh-guide.html#initial-setup).
 * **password**: The password that was used when registering [Initial Setup](http://central.sonatype.org/pages/ossrh-guide.html#initial-setup).
 * **private-key**: The PGP private key corresponding to your identity.